michelp/postgres-sqlite/README.md

 that will "expand" a flat value into a more efficient in-memory representation (in this case, a live in-memory sqlite db deserialized from TOAST storage) and "flatten" the expanded object back into TOAST when it's time to write it to the database.
+The sqlite3_serialize/deserialize API is used to store the sqlite database in its native compact binary storage format inside Postgres.

 By expanding a serialized "flat" sqlite database into an in-memory object, this datum copying just copies a single pointer to the